Ben Robertson (footballer)

 Ben Robertson (born 14 August 1971) is a former Australian rules footballer who played for the Carlton Football Club in the Australian Football League (AFL).
 Robertson played three senior games in his first season with Carlton, but was unable break into the senior side in 1993 or 1994 and was delisted at the conclusion of the 1994 season.
 In 1995, he moved to South Australia to play for North Adelaide in the South Australian National Football League.

+Robertson's daughter Meg Robertson was drafted by Carlton at the 2024 AFL Women's draft under the father-daughter rule.